INTRODUCING YOUR CHILD TO THE WORLD

 Amy McIntyre, M.A., CCC-SLP

-Amy has 26+ years of experience in both school and hospital based settings, working with children and adults.
-She spent 10 years working with children in the 3-6 year old age range as a speech-language pathologist for the ECSE program in Van Dyke Public Schools.
-Highly organized and intuitive, Amy developed a passion for working with the social language skills of older children on the ASD spectrum.
+Amy has 29+ years of experience in both school and hospital based settings, working with children and adults.
+Amy received a bachelor’s of science and master’s of arts in Communication Disorders and Sciences at Wayne State University.
+She spent 10 years working with children in the 3-6 year age range as a speech-language pathologist for the ECSE program in Van Dyke Public Schools.
+Highly organized and intuitive, Amy developed a passion for working with executive functioning skills and the social language skills of older children on the ASD spectrum.
 Amy lives with her husband and twin daughters in Grosse Pointe Woods.

 Michelle Harr, M.A., CCC-SLP